We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 CBN Dosage

-There’s no consensus on the best dosage for CBN due to a lack of research.
-On top of that, there are many factors that determine the ideal dosage of cannabinoids, such as body weight, tolerance, the benefits you’re hoping to achieve, and the type of formula you’re using.
+There’s no consensus on the best dosage for CBN for sleep or any other use due to a lack of research.
+On top of that, there are many factors that determine the ideal dosage of cannabinoids, such as body weight, tolerance, the severity of your issue, and the type of formula you’re using.

-The best approach is to start as low as possible and gradually raise the dosage (17).
+The best approach is to start low and gradually raise the dosage (16).
 Be sure to wait for about two hours after a dose to see how it affects you, and continue to slowly increase until you start experiencing the desired effects.

 How I Chose and Tested CBN Products

 Then, I tested the remaining CBN products for at least several nights.
-I took them all at similar doses, usually before bed, since most CBN products are marketed as sleep aids.
+I took them all at similar doses, usually before bed.

 I also took breaks of at least a 2-3 days between trying different products to make sure there weren’t any tolerance issues.
 Finally, I considered the efficacy of the products and the above factors to choose the six best options.
 Keep in mind that I’m a seasoned CBD user so the doses I take are on the higher end.